The Farmhouse Cabinet Makeover

 I gave the whole cabinet two coats of stain, and then sealed the new finish with poly.
 Check out my list of the best polyurethane for furniture here.

-So there are a few nail holes on each side that are still showing, and the finish on one side is decently splotchy.
+I really wanted this cabinet to look worn and to show the character of how it was built, and how it was transformed.
+So, there are a few nail holes on each side that are still showing, and the finish on one side is decently splotchy.
 I love the extra character these elements give this farmhouse cabinet!

-Adding Shelves to A Cabinet
+Adding Shelves to Farmhouse Cabinet

 Then I cut down a 1″ x 12″ pine board into two shelves (the Home Depot guys are such a great help when I don’t want to cut wood on my own).